 "We welcome the opportunity to provide a service that is helpful to just about everyone.
-Getting the flu is miserable and it can be dangerous as well," said Bonnie Katz, Solano County's director of library services, in a press release.
+Getting the flu is miserable and it can be dangerous as well," said Bonnie Katz, Solano CounCivic Center Library, 1150 Kentucky St. Nov.
+1 at John